 Atlantic City, New Jersey:

-“Hosting Meetings Quest will allow us to showcase Atlantic City and all of its meeting and convention options to the meeting planners who will be in attendance during this conference.
+“Hosting Meetings Quest will allow us to showcase Atlantic City and all of its meeting and convention options to the meeting planners who attend Meetings Quest.
 It’s just one more example of how Meet AC is continuing its efforts in growing our meetings and convention market.”

 Atlantic City attracts 27 million visitors annually and is home to attractions such as the iconic Boardwalk, which features casinos, hotels, entertainment and eateries.
 An ideal destination for conferences and events of all sizes, Atlantic City welcomes groups with 15,630 hotel rooms and more than 770,000 square feet of citywide meeting space, ranging from the 600,000-square-foot Atlantic City Convention Center to smaller event facilities.

 |2:00 p.m. – 5:45 p.m.||Meetings Quest Registration Desk Open